 A: The Court of Appeal agreed with the County that PERB committed legal error in its analysis of Measure P. The Court also agreed with the County that PERB exceeded its authority by invalidating Measure P's provisions.
 However, the Court agreed with PERB and the labor organizations that the County has a duty to negotiate over Measure P's impact on working conditions and ordered the matter back to PERB for further proceedings to identify those impacts.
-Also, PERB has filed a petition with the California Supreme Court seeking further review of the Court of Appeal's decision.
+Also, the County has been advised that PERB intends to appeal the decision to the California Supreme Court.

-PERB's appeal, combined with the Court of Appeal's remand order, means that a final resolution of the County's appeal could be anywhere from six months to a year away.
+PERB's anticipated appeal, combined with the Court of Appeal's remand order, means that a final resolution of the County's appeal could be anywhere from six months to a year away.
 Once the litigation process is completed, even if the County prevails, negotiations with the affected labor associations over implementation of Measure P would still be required.